jemmy512/book-notes/SE/refactoring-2.md

     const basicChargeAmount = aReading.baseCharge();
     ```

     With this naming, the client of the reading class can’t tell whether the base charge is a field or a derived value.
-This is a Good Thing—the Uniform Access Principle [mf-ua].
+This is a Good Thing - the Uniform Access Principle [mf-ua].

     ```js
     // client 1